kyma-project/community/sig-and-wg/sig-core/proposals/update-code-and-chart-in-one-pr.md

 ### Guard integration jobs
 To postpone execution of integration jobs, we should add additional step at the beginning of every integration job.
-To decide, if integration job can be executed, we check statues for given pull request:
+To decide, if integration job can be executed, use statuses of given pull request:
 ![](./assets/job-status-checks.png)

 Most of this statuses are sent by Prow and represents statuses of executing jobs.

-The algorithm is following:
+The algorithm of Guard is following:
 1. Fetch all required statuses sent by Prow for given PR that represents component's build.
-2. If some status failed, fail fast integration job.
+2. If some status is marked as a failed, fail fast integration job.
 3. If all statuses are successful, continue integration job execution.
-4. If waiting for statuses took more than defined timeout (10min), fail integration job.
+4. If waiting for statuses takes more than defined timeout (10min), fail integration job.
 5. If some statuses are in Pending state, sleep for some time (15s) and go to point 1.

-Ad Step 1. we filter statuses by it's names.
+Ad Step 1.
+Guard filters statuses by it's names.
 In Kyma Prow configuration, there is a convention for job names.
 For example, every component job name for master branch starts with `pre-master-kyma-components-`.
-Ad Step 2, we fail fast integration job to reduce number of provisioned clusters and VMs.
+Ad Step 2, Guard fails fast integration job to reduce number of provisioned clusters and VMs.
-Ad Step 4, we define timeout for checking jobs statuses, because Prow defines maximum number of concurrently executed jobs.
+Ad Step 4, Guard defines timeout for checking jobs statuses.
+Prow defines maximum number of concurrently executed jobs.
 There could be a extremely rare situation, that Prow executes only integration jobs that all wait for components jobs that cannot be executed because maximum number of concurrent jobs was reached.
 In such case, a developer has to trigger integration job manually.